NysB/Crowdfunding_ETL/README.md

 ## **How to Run**
+No additional packages have been installed.
+To rerun our analysis, please select "Run All" in the "ETL_Mini_Project_Starter_Code.ipynb" file.

 ## **Data**
 For our analysis, we have transformed data extracted from the following datasets available in the Resources folder <br/>